kitlangton/neotype/README.md

 // Define a newtype:
 given NonEmptyString: Newtype[String] with

-  // Hey, a plain old Scala expression! inline def validate(input: String): Boolean =
+  // Define a validation that will can at compile-time OR run-time. inline def validate(input: String): Boolean =
     input.nonEmpty